picotechllc/spray/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request.

+## Website

+The Spray project includes a website that explains the project and demonstrates its capabilities.
+The website is hosted using Spray itself at [spray.picote.ch](https://spray.picote.ch).

+### Directory Structure

+- `website/` - Static website content (HTML, CSS)
+- `deployment/` - Deployment scripts and documentation for the website

+To deploy the website, see the documentation in the `deployment/` directory.

 ## Contact

 For any questions or suggestions, please avail yourself of the GitHub Issues system.